RajkumariV/Capstone/README.md

 ### Modifying Customer Account Details

-One project requirement in section 2.2 is having the option to modify a customer's account details.
+Project requirement in section 2.2 is having the option to modify a customer's account details.
 This includes every part of a customer's account excluding a few parameters ('SSN' and 'LAST_UPDATED' columns).
-Even 'FULL_STREET_ADDRESS' was included as well since there are options to update the apartment number and street name .So did some research on that and found that if we ask bank to change our appartment no. or strret no. or state or county ,Bank will ask full address proof for security purpose and full address is verified along with small apt change so (APT_NO,STREET_NAME,RESIDENCE,CITY,STATE,ZIP,COUNTRY )cosidered as one part and CUST_PHONE and CUST_EMAIL is cosidered seprate.
+Even 'FULL_STREET_ADDRESS' was included as well.So did some research on that and found that if we ask bank to change our appartment no. or strret no. or state or county ,Bank will ask full address proof for security purpose and full address is verified along with small apt change so (APT_NO,STREET_NAME,RESIDENCE,CITY,STATE,ZIP,COUNTRY )cosidered as one part and CUST_PHONE and CUST_EMAIL is cosidered seprate.
 Although this portion of the project took the longest to implement, writing the code this way did shorten the time it took to complete it.

 ### Tableau vs Matplotlib